EliiseS/website/website/content/posts/powershell-devcontainer.md

 # Set PowerShell as default shell

-Next to set powershell as our default shell we must find it in the list of available shells with:
+Next to set PowerShell as our default shell we must find it in the list of available shells with:

 ```bash
 $ cat /etc/shells